 If you appreciate the contrast between new and old, you will love Long Island.
-It’s a little paraide located in the North-East of the United States, extending off the coasts from the State of Connecticut to the south towards the Hudson.
+It’s a little paradise located in the North-East of the United States, extending off the coasts from the State of Connecticut to the south towards the Hudson.
 Long Island is known to be the theater of a real New York melting pot.
-Indeed, here, old buildings mix with the last trendy clubs, the young people and the less young share the beach in harmony.
+Indeed, here, old buildings mix with the latest trendy clubs, the young people and the less young share the beach in harmony.

 JFK, is the primary international airport serving New York City.
 It is the busiest international air passenger gateway into North America, the fifth busiest airport in the United States and the busiest airport in the New York City airport system, handling just under 59 million passengers in 2016.
 Over ninety airlines operate out of the airport, with non-stop or direct flights to destinations in all six inhabited continents.